-- Plan your visit in advance and submit details at least 8 weeks prior to your proposed activity. - Provide a map of your route or the areas you would like to use when returning your application form. - Seek Permission from other landowners or authorities where relevant. - Ensure your proposed activity is compatible with environmental aspects of the forest - Confirm you have adequate resources for marshalling, car parking, toilets, emergency cover etc. - Ensure adequate insurance cover is in operation. £10million for High-Risk activities, or £5million for Low Risk activities. - Remove litter and any of your signs or instructions immediately after the visit. - Ensure any relevant emergency services are fully informed of all aspects of your activity (if required). - Ensure that races are not routes along or across public footpaths and/or bridleways - Check whether you need permission from the local Highways Authority.
+- Plan your visit in advance and submit details at least 8 weeks prior to your proposed event. - Provide a map of your route or the areas you would like to use when returning your application form. - Seek Permission from other landowners or authorities where relevant. - .
+Ensure your proposed event is compatible with environmental aspects of the forest. - Confirm you have adequate resources for marshalling, car parking, toilets, emergency cover etc. - Ensure adequate insurance cover is in operation.
+Cover must for a minimum of £10million. - Remove litter and any of your signs or instructions immediately after the visit. - Ensure any relevant emergency services are fully informed of all aspects of your event (if required). - Ensure that races are not routes along or across public footpaths and/or bridleways. - · Check whether you need permission from the local Highways Authority.

-As an activity organiser you should consider the impact your activity will have on the local landscape and wildlife.
+As an event organiser you should consider the impact your event will have on the local landscape and wildlife.
 To help protect the forest you might like to think about: